decksplain/decksplain.github.io/_games/rummy.md

 **Setup:**

+1. Discard Jokers
-- Each player gets 7 cards
+2. Each player gets 7 cards
-- Remaining cards are placed face down
+3. Remaining cards are placed face down

 **Take your turn**, either:

 - Draw one card from either the stock pile
-- Or use a card from your hand  to add to a set or run on the table
+- Use a card from your hand to add to a set or run on the table

 **Using cards:**